 Iran: Yesterday and Today

 Join Rick as he explores the most surprising and fascinating land he's ever visited: Iran.
 In a one-hour, ground-breaking travel special on public television, you'll discover the splendid monuments of Iran's rich and glorious past, learn more about the 20th-century story of this perplexing nation, and experience Iranian life today in its historic capital and in a countryside village.
 Most important, you'll meet the people of this nation whose government so exasperates our own.
-Released 2008.
+Released in 2009.

 Frequently Asked Questions